Dogwaterzx/Ken_Blooket_Utilities/Global/README.md

 This script lets you use any blook, whether limited or obtainable in a live lobby!

+# bypassRandomNames.js

+Hack lets you bypass the random names factor in the live lobby, so you can choose your own names!
+Sadly, due to changes on Blooket, this hack is often down.

 # completeHomework.js

 completes your homework goal instantly so you wouldn't have to spend the time grinding for it!